gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 ## Prerequisites

-Before you begin, make sure that you have the following prerequisites installed on your machine:
+Before you begin, make sure that you have the following prerequisites:

 -   Ubuntu Linux 20.04
 -   [CMake](https://cmake.org/) build tools.
 -   The [clang](http://clang.org/) compiler version 8 or higher.
--   A machine that supports the x86-64 architecture.
+-   A machine that supports the x64 architecture.

 If you don't currently have cmake and clang installed, you can use the following commands to install them: